MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 TBD

+### Requirement 2.2

-### Requirement 2.2&mdash;Develop configuration standards for all system components.
+Develop configuration standards for all system components.

 #### Your responsibilities